A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Mathematical modelling of the scenario

 where $\gamma_{\rm turb}$ is the turbulent damping rate.
-To determine this rate, \citet{spruit2002} argues that the saturation of the instability occurs when the turbulent velocity field generates a large enough effective turbulent diffusivity to balance the growth rate of the instability, i.e.
+To determine this rate, \citet{spruit2002} argues that the saturation of the instability occurs when the turbulent velocity field generates a sufficiently large effective turbulent diffusivity to balance the growth rate of the instability, that is

 where $\eta_{\rm e}$ is an effective turbulent diffusivity.

 The solenoidal character of the perturbed magnetic field implies $B_r/l_r\sim B_{\phi}/l_{\perp}$, which leads to